chenglinzhang/advanced-lane-lines/README.md

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.

 The left and right curvatures of the lane are calcualted from the derivatives of the left_fit and right_fit polynomials with a function `measure_curvature()`.
+I calculated the curvatures in image pixels first, then used another polyfill to calculate the curvatures in world space.

 #### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.